Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Introduction

 In order to design a fast algorithm that is accurate for both insulating and metallic systems, we use an equivalent formulation of KSDFT, in which the charge density is evaluated as the diagonal of the Fermi-Dirac function evaluated at a fixed Kohn-Sham Hamiltonian.
 By approximating the Fermi-Dirac function through a pole expansion technique~\cite{LinLuYingE2009}, we can reduce the problem of computing the charge density to that of computing the diagonal of the inverses of a number of shifted Kohn-Sham Hamiltonians.
 This approach was pursued by a number of researchers in the past.
 The cost of this approach depends on the number of poles required to expand the Fermi-Dirac function and the cost for computing the diagonal of the inverse of a shifted Kohn-Sham Hamiltonian.

 The recent work by Lin et al.~\cite{LinLuYingE2009} provides an accurate and efficient pole-expansion scheme for approximating the Fermi-Dirac function.
 The number of poles required in this approach is proportional to $\log (\beta \Delta E)$, where $\beta$ is proportional to the inverse of the temperature, and $\Delta E$ is the spectral width of the Kohn-Sham Hamiltonian. (i.e. the difference between the largest and the smallest eigenvalues).
 This number of expansion terms, or the pole count here is significantly lower than those given in the previous approaches~\cite{BaroniGiannozzi1992,Goedecker1993,Ozaki2007,parrinello2008,Ozaki2010}.
+When temperature decreases, $\beta$ becomes large.
+The favorable scaling of the pole expansion allows us to treat both insulating and metallic systems efficiently at room temperature or even lower temperature.

 Furthermore, an efficient selected inversion algorithm for computing the inverse of the diagonal of a shifted Kohn-Sham Hamiltonian without computing the full inverse of the Hamiltonian has been developed ~\cite{LinLuYingCarE:09,LinYangMezaEtAl2011,LinYangLuEtAl2011}.
-The complexity of this algorithm is $\mathcal{O}(N_e)$ for quasi-1D systems such as nanorods, nanotubes and nanowires, $\mathcal{O}(N_e^{3/2})$ for quasi-2D systems such as graphene and surfaces, and $\mathcal{O}(N_e^2)$ for 3D bulk systems.
+The idea of using the inverse of shifted Hamiltonian operator (Green's function) for reducing the complexity of Kohn-Sham density functional theory has also been pursued in other recent works~\cite{Varga2010,Ozaki2010}.
+In the selected inversion method, the complexity of this algorithm is $\mathcal{O}(N_e)$ for quasi-1D systems such as nanorods, nanotubes and nanowires, $\mathcal{O}(N_e^{3/2})$ for quasi-2D systems such as graphene and surfaces, and $\mathcal{O}(N_e^2)$ for 3D bulk systems.
 In exact arithmetic, the selected inversion algorithm gives the exact diagonal of the inverse, i.e., the algorithm does not rely on any type of localization or truncation scheme.
 For insulating systems, the use of localization and truncation can be combined with selected inversion to reduce the complexity of the algorithm further to $\mathcal{O}(N_e)$ even for general 3D systems.

 In the previous work~\cite{LinYangMezaEtAl2011,LinYangLuEtAl2011}, we used the pole expansion and selected inversion (PEXSI) technique to solve the Kohn-Sham problem discretized by a finite difference scheme.
 However, it is worth pointing out that PEXSI is a general technique that is not limited to discretized problems obtained from finite difference.
 In particular, it can be readily applied to discretized Kohn-Sham problems obtained from any localized basis expansion technique.
 In this paper, we describe how PEXSI can be used to speed up the solution of a discretized Kohn-Sham problem obtained from an atomic orbital basis expansion.
 We show that electron charge density, total energy, Helmholtz free energy and atomic forces can all be efficiently calculated by using PEXSI.